Not only does this Spanish Seafood Black Rice look stunning, but it also tastes heavenly and is packed with delicious shellfish.

 - 2 lb [1.8 kg] of mussels and clams

-- 1 quart of fish broth (instructions below)
+- 1 quart of fish broth, (per instructions below)

-Place fish heads, shrimp peels and heads, saffron, bay leaves, garlic, onion and parsley in a large stock pot.
+- Combine ingredients: Place fish heads, shrimp peels, and heads, saffron, bay leaves, garlic, onion, and parsley in a large stockpot.Add 1 quart [1 liter] of water.

+- Cover and simmer: Lower heat to very low, cover with a tight-fitting lid and simmer for 20 mins.
+Uncover and stir, moving rice from the top to the bottom and vice-versa.
 Cover and again and simmer for another 5 minutes.
-Rice should be firm but cook through.
+Rice should be firm but cooked through.
 If it becomes necessary cover and simmer for another 5 minutes.